 82%say women are treated fairly and equally to men

-to other women
+91%would recommend to other women

 Scientists and engineers have to conform a certain stereotype to fit in.
 It's a boys club.
 You can succeed if you work harder than then men around you.
 At the corporate level, they say they want to hire more women, but there are no policies to make it happen.
 Sandia is a much better place for women in business, HR, and management than it is for women in technical fields.

 R & D Science & Engineering, Computer Science

 I worked here a number of years ago, was gone for quite a while, now back for about 12 years.
 Much progress has been made since my first experience, especially with work schedule flexibility and the number of women in management positions.
 A lot of women work in science and engineering positions.
 The number of women in management is improving as women work their way up (the current President and Lab Director is a technical woman promoted from within, a first for a national lab).
 In the day to day work environment women in my area seem to be treated equally.
 There are some lab-wide programs to give women networking and mentoring opportunities.